Some Velvet Morning: Interpretation of the lyrics

 Reviewers have offered a variety of interpretations of the song's lyrics.
 A British journalist said that "the puzzle of its lyrics and otherworldly beauty of its sound offering seemingly endless interpretations."

 Hazlewood's explanation was less definitive than those of some others, saying: "It’s not meant to mean so much.
 I'm not a druggie, so it was never to do with that."
 He also confirmed that he was inspired by Greek mythology: "I thought they were a lot better than all those fairy tales that came from Germany that had killings and knifings.
 There was only about seven lines about Phaedra.
 She had a sad middle, a sad end, and by the time she was 17 she was gone.
 She was a sad-assed broad, the saddest of all Greek goddesses.
 So bless her heart, she deserves some notoriety, so I’ll put her in a song."

 In 2003, London's The Daily Telegraph called the song "[O]ne of the strangest, druggiest, most darkly sexual songs ever written — ambitious, beautiful and unforgettable."
 As with many psychedelic songs, its overall meaning is somewhat obscure.
 The lyrics consist of the male part describing a mysterious, powerful woman named Phaedra, who "gave [him] life ... and ... made it end."
-The male part alternates with the female part, who identifies herself as Phaedra and speaks over ethereal, twinkling music about beautiful nature imagery and about the secrets held by an unknown collective "us”, the chorus lyrics saying “…flowers blooming on a hill; dragonflies and daffodils…learn from us, very much; look at us, but do not touch.
+The male part alternates with the female part, who identifies herself as Phaedra and speaks over ethereal, twinkling music about beautiful nature imagery and about the secrets held by an unknown collective "us”, the chorus lyrics saying “…flowers growing on a hill; dragonflies and daffodils … learn from us, very much; look at us, but do not touch.
 Phaedra is my name”.

 The rhythm noticeably alternates between Hazlewood’s verses and Sinatra’s chorus lines, with the former all in 4/4 (common time) and Sinatra’s parts briefly changing to 3/4 (waltz time), and back again.
 The end of the song involves a “back-and-forth” between the two singers, highlighting the change in rhythm — every other line switches from 4/4 to 3/4, as Hazlewood and Sinatra each sing a line (in order) from their respective parts, in a pattern.
 For example:

 Hazlewood (4/4): “Some velvet morning when I’m straight…”

-Sinatra (3/4): “flowers blooming on a hill…”
+Sinatra (3/4): “flowers growing on a hill…”

 H: “I’m gonna open up your gate…”